Sambhav05-cmd/wlc-XDP-lb/README.md

- # XDP Weighted Least-Connections Load Balancer
+ # XDP Weighted Least-Connections NAT Load Balancer

 High-performance L4 load balancer implemented in XDP/eBPF supporting stateful least-connections scheduling with in-datapath connection tracking.

-A NAT-based TCP load balancer implemented in eBPF at the XDP layer.
+It is a NAT-based TCP load balancer implemented in eBPF at the XDP layer.
 Supports two scheduling algorithms — **Least Connections (LC)** and **Weighted Least Connections (WLC)** — each available in two connection-tracking modes.
 Backends are manageable at runtime via an interactive CLI.
 The load balancer filters traffic based on a configurable set of service VIP–port pairs, allowing multiple services to be handled simultaneously while ensuring unrelated network traffic passes through unaffected.

 > **Why XDP?** Packets are processed before entering the Linux networking stack — minimal CPU overhead, maximum throughput.